felidadae/owca/examples/kubernetes/scripts/README.md

 Make sure you didnt changed any crucial things in runner.py by using git diff (length of experiment, DRY_RUN mode turned off, etc).
 Give proper name keeping to standard given in the example: $date__$name

+MAKE SURE YOU RUN THE SCRIPTS FROM TMUX - best option it would be to run it on a cluster node.

 For 3-stage wca_scheduler main experiment use:

 ```python